 In 1926, Saunders, who was a sought-after entertainer, starred in the principal role of Irvin C. Miller’s Red Hot Mama Show.
 In 1929, Saunders was highlighted in a revue conducted by the promoter Jack Gee, the husband of the “Empress of the Blues,” Bessie Smith, who was nine years older than Saunders.
 Smith financed the project and after the revue, it was rumored that Saunders and Gee were having an affair.
 This led to a physical altercation in public between Smith and Saunders that left the younger performer brutally beaten and bloody on a sidewalk.
 However, Saunders continued to secretly date Smith’s husband.

-In 1931, Saunders was temporarily dysfunctional because of severe stress and returned to Asheville to recuperate.
+In 1931, Saunders was temporarily incapacitated because of severe stress and returned to Asheville to recuperate.
 Afterward, she co-produced her show, Midnight Steppers, in 1939.

 In 1943, Saunders was in the Broadway production of Run, Little Chillun.
 And two years later, in 1945, she appeared in the film Big Timers.
 In 1947, she was in Sepia Cinderella.
 Both productions targeted African American audiences.